mmistakes/made-mistakes-jekyll/README.md

 [Made Mistakes](https://mademistakes.com) has a lot of image assets. `src/assets/images/` has been split into its [own repo](https://github.com/mmistakes/made-mistakes-images) and included as a Git submodule.

-`page.feature.images` should be placed in `src/assets/images/feature`.
-These `feature` images will be converted into various sizes to be responsively served by browsers that support [`srcset` attribute](https://responsiveimages.org/).
+`page.image.feature` should be placed in `src/assets/images/feature`.
+These `feature` images will be converted into various sizes to be responsively served by browsers that support the [`srcset` attribute](https://responsiveimages.org/).

 ### Local Development